Simon-bk09/-Task-2-Web-Application-Analysis-with-Burp-Suite/README.md

 <img width="1366" height="768" alt="6" src="https://github.com/user-attachments/assets/54cb0680-5c39-44ec-a26b-8670dbcc45a6" />

 # Using Burpsuit intruder tab for Brute Force
-## Sinpe Attack

- Burp Suite's Intruder tool in Sniper mode was used to target the pass parameter while keeping the uname fixed as "test".
+ Burp Suite's Intruder tab was used to target the pass parameter while keeping the uname fixed as "test".
 A simple list of common passwords was tested, successfully identifying the correct password "test" based on response differences (e.g., HTTP status code changing from 302 to 200 upon success).

 ## Step taken
 1. Navigate to the Site: